 Section 2-9.
 Nomination of Candidates.
 The name of any elector of the town shall be placed on the voting machines at the municipal election as a candidate for any office to be filled if he has been nominated by a political party in accordance with the provisions of the Connecticut General Statutes or in whose behalf there shall be filed a petition presenting him as a candidate for election, said petition to be filed in accordance with the requirements of the Connecticut General Statutes, the sufficiency of said petition to be determined by the Town Clerk as provided therein, and which candidacy shall in all other respects meet the requirements and conditions set forth herein.
 The names of all candidates duly nominated shall be arranged according to the election procedure as established by the Connecticut General Statutes.

+Section 2-9-1 Nomination of Candidates.
+Petitioning Candidates.

+In addition to Section 2-9, the name of any elector of the Town shall be placed on the voting ballot at the municipal election as a candidate for any office to be filled on whose behalf there shall be filed a petition presenting him/her as a candidate for election, said petition to be filed in accordance with the requirements of the Connecticut General Statutes, the sufficiency of said petition to be determined by the Town Clerk as provided therein, and which candidacy shall in all other respects meet the requirements and conditions set forth herein.
+Said candidate shall be listed on the voting ballot as a "Petitioning Candidate".
+The names of all petitioning candidates shall be arranged according to the election procedure as established by the Connecticut General Statutes.

 Section 2-10.
 Terms.
 The terms of all officers and members of elective boards and commissions shall commence on the second (2nd) Tuesday following the meeting of electors, except with respect to the Registrar of Voters, whose term shall commence on the first (1st) Monday in January next succeeding his election.
 The Mayor and Council members shall be sworn in on the second (2nd) Tuesday following the election.
 All elective officers and elective members of boards and commissions shall hold office until their successors have been elected and sworn to perform their duties.